datadavev/sotools/docs/includes/binder_activate.rst

 How to run code on this page
 ----------------------------

+.. thebe-button:: Activate Binder

 All examples on this page can be run live in Mybinder_.
 To do so:

 1. Click on the "Activate Binder" button
-2. Wait for Binder to be active.
-This can take a while, you can watch progress in your browser's `javascript console`_.
+2. Wait for Binder to be active and the button turns green with the text "ready".
+This can take a while, you can watch progress in the browser's `javascript console`_.
 When a line like ``Kernel: connected (89dfd3c8...`` appears, Binder should be ready to go.
-3. The following code sets up the code path for examples and should execute automatically when Binder is ready.
-Wait for the output before running other scripts on this page.

 .. _Mybinder: https://mybinder.org/

-.. thebe-button:: Activate Binder

 .. raw:: html